-The Children's Health Insurance Program (CHIP) provides health coverage to nearly eight million children in families with incomes too high to qualify for Medicaid, but can't afford private coverage.
+The Children's Health Insurance Program (CHIP) provides health coverage to eight million children in families with incomes too high to qualify for Medicaid, but can't afford private coverage.
 Signed into law in 1997, CHIP provides federal matching funds to states to provide this coverage.

 State and Federal Funding for CHIP

 Like Medicaid, CHIP is administered by the states, but is jointly funded by the federal government and states.
 The Federal matching rate for state CHIP programs is typically about 15 percentage points higher than the Medicaid matching rate for that state (i.e., a State with a 50% Medicaid FMAP has an "enhanced" CHIP matching rate of 65%).
 Every state administers its own CHIP program with broad guidance from CMS.

 States can design their CHIP program in one of three ways:

 - Medicaid expansion (seven states, DC and five territories)

 - Separate Child Health Insurance Program (17 states)

 - Combination of the two approaches (26 states)

 CHIPRA Reauthorized and Improved CHIP in 2009

 The Children's Health Insurance Program Reauthorization Act (CHIPRA) was signed in 2009.
 CHIPRA reauthorized the program, provided additional funding for CHIP, and made many improvements to the Medicaid and CHIP programs.